wp-plugins/vrpconnector/README.txt

 1. Begin adding the available shortcodes to your posts and pages as desired.

 == Frequently Asked Questions ==
 = What property management software(s) does the VRP Connector support? =

 HomeAway, ISILink, Escapia, Barefoot, RNS.

-= Does the VRP Connector require an account with Gueststream.net? =

-Yes, Gueststream.net provides the back-end service of interfacing with many property management software APIs that allows you to seamlessly connect your website to your property management software data.
+= Does the VRP Connector require an account with Gueststream.net? = Yes, Gueststream.net provides the back-end service of interfacing with many property management software APIs that allows you to seamlessly connect your website to your property management software data.

 == Screenshots ==
 1. Out of the box unit page.

 == Changelog ==
+= 0.09 =
+* Added ability for users to favorite units, view & share their list of favorites.

 = 0.08 =
 * Added caching for all API calls
 * Removed requirement for custom permalink structure.